-Decide if Gambling is Worth the Stress
+Decide if Gambling is Worth it

 Ultimately, the decision to quit gambling comes down to whether or not it is worth the cost.
 Many individuals who struggle with gambling say it’s not just about the money, it’s about the impact on one’s mental health and relationships.